tsgates/arch-wiki-markdown/wiki/Lenovo_ThinkPad_X220.md

 As well you could suffer of Kernel Power Regressions.

-> My laptop gets stuck in a reboot loop if I resume from suspend!
-Help!
+> Reboot loop after resume from suspend!

 This can be caused by the EFI storage getting too full.
-Run the following commands as root to free up some space -
+Run the following commands as root to free up some space.

      # First clear the pstore
      mkdir -p /dev/pstore